-Today is March 17 and the Navigate the Chaos question to consider is “how often do you realize everyone suffers and struggles in the end?
-Navigating the chaos and practicing the art of living well demands a recognition that everyone suffers and struggles, and the end is the same for everyone.
+Today is March 17 and the Navigate the Chaos question to consider is “how often do you realize everyone suffers and struggles in the end?”
+Navigating the chaos and leveraging your mind, body, and spirit demands a recognition that everyone suffers and struggles, and the end is the same for everyone.
 Actor Mark Ruffalo is painfully aware of life’s struggles and sufferings and yet translated one dream after another into reality.
 After high school, Ruffalo moved with his family to San Diego.
 Following six months of “surfing, smoking, just wandering aimlessly”—and working as a busboy—Ruffalo was “just about ready to jump off a bridge.”
 Then he went to L.A., found out about the Stella Adler Academy and “walked into a class, and immediately where he felt “this is right.
 This is where I’m gonna be until I learn how to act.
 I was there for seven years.”

 During that time, Ruffalo and a group of actor friends started the Orpheus Theatre Company.
 Since he needed to make money, he also worked as a bartender for close to a decade.
 Reflecting upon those years, Ruffalo said “I realized nothing was happening for me—I thought, I gotta make something happen.”
 And so, he co-wrote and appeared in The Destiny of Marty Fine, a low-budget thriller about an ex-boxer who witnesses a mob hit and then has to kill to save his own life.